 Hey!
 By the way… any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance for your support!

-After buying and using these Bluetooth meat thermometers over the last year, here is my list of the best Bluetooth meat thermometers on the market.
+After buying and using these Bluetooth meat thermometers over the last year, here is my list of the best Bluetooth meat thermometers of 2021.

 These are strictly Bluetooth meat thermometers and none have WiFi capabilities.
 WiFi meat thermometers also have Bluetooth compatibility and are more expensive than Bluetooth-only meat thermometers.